The Importance of Having Them

 In prehistoric societies, daily life revolved around survival.
 Activities such as hunting, gathering, crafting tools, and creating clothing were necessities rather than hobbies.
 However, as humans began to develop more complex societies, they started to engage in activities that went beyond survival.

-• Art and Craftsmanship: The earliest evidence of hobbies comes from prehistoric art, such as cave paintings and carved figurines.
+• Art & Craftsmanship: The earliest evidence of hobbies comes from prehistoric art, such as cave paintings and carved figurines.
 These early artistic endeavours suggest that even early humans engaged in creative pursuits for personal expression or cultural rituals.
 For example, the Lascaux cave paintings in France (around 17,000 years old) show that humans took time to create art despite their survival challenges.

 Medieval & Renaissance Periods: Status & Skill Development